SerenityOS/serenity/Ports/bash/patches/ReadMe.md

 This is transitively pulled in by other headers in some systems, serenity is not one of them.

-## `0002-Remove-getopt-from-examples.patch`
+## `0002-Remove-unsupported-examples.patch`

-Remove getopt from examples
+Remove unsupported examples

-We currently fail to build getconf.c because we are missing libintl.h and don't support multiple needed syscalls (from around 300 total syscalls).
+- getconf: we are missing libintl.h and don't support multiple needed syscalls (from around 300 total syscalls)
+- strptime: no strptime() in time.h
+- fltexpr: 'implicit declaration of function' build error